rs-pro/workhours/README.md

 # Workhours

-Gem to calculate *buisness hours*, things like .is_open?, .is_closed?, .opens_at, .closes_at
+Gem to calculate *business hours*, things like .is_open?, .is_closed?, .opens_at, .closes_at

-Some code based on [buisness_time](https://github.com/bokmann/business_time) gem which unfortuanately handles all configs globally and is buggy.
+Some code based on [business_time](https://github.com/bokmann/business_time) gem which unfortuanately handles all configs globally and is buggy.

 Uses ```tod``` gem to properly handle parsing and math with TimeOfDay (time without date).